tido/plgToMSS/README.md

 Then plgToMSS is your friend!

 NB Currently set up and documented for Mac deployment.
-If anyone out there would like to form and update for Windows, please be my guest!
+If anyone out there would like to fork and update for Windows, please be my guest!

 ## Install